Road improvements to Elvis Presley Boulevard delayed

 William Pilot owns a tax and bookkeeping service on Elvis Presley.

-He told WREG, "It`s embarrassing to see the street like it is."
+He told WREG, "It's embarrassing to see the street like it is."

 Pilot has been in business in Whitehaven for 12 years, and for the last few, he's been patiently waiting on the road improvements.

-"My neighbors and others in the community that frequently drive on Elvis Presley, yes we`re frustrated, I mean the street is in bad shape."
+"My neighbors and others in the community are frustrated.
+I mean, the street is in bad shape."

 Vontyna Winfrey is one of those neighbors.
 She owns Nails Plus Day Spa which sits next to Pilot's.

-"It`s been exhausting because every day keep thinking, I said, well, when are they going to start?"
+"It`s been exhausting.
+Everyday I keep thinking, 'Well, when are they going to start?"

 WREG has learned that start has been delayed yet again.